Refried Black Beans

 To serve, sprinkle with shredded Monterrey Jack or Pepper Jack cheese.

 This recipe will serve 10-12 people.
-Enjoy these beans with a batch of Enchiladas or Tacos.
+Enjoy these beans with a batch of Ground Beef and Bean Enchiladas or Tacos.

 Refried Black Beans